khushnoodasif/makers/week-6-databases/README.md

 This week, you'll learn how to build database-backed web applications.
 Along the way, you'll build your own [Object Relational Mapper](https://en.wikipedia.org/wiki/DataMapper).
 Bear in mind that you'll probably never have to do this again – you'd use an existing tool like [Active Record](https://github.com/rails/rails/tree/master/activerecord) or [Ruby Object Mapper](https://rom-rb.org/) instead – but building your own tools is a great way to learn how they work.

-[START HERE](./pills/databases.md) with a brief introduction to databases.

 ### This module's main goals

 By the end of the module all developers can: